yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 [![Compal CH7465LG](/static/wdriving/compal.png)](/static/wdriving/compal.png)

 To conclude the dataset results it seems that UPC decided not to deal with UBEE and Technicolor vulnerabilities in any direct manner.
-It is maybe much more easier and economical to let those routers go out of the market by making users upgrading to a new Compal routers.
+It is maybe much easier and economical to let those routers go out of the market by making users upgrade to new Compal routers.

 On a side note: after I searched this router a bit when analysing wardriving results I started seeing adds like this: